ESIGate | Linagora

 Main challenges of modern web architectures

-• avoid duplication of code and templates;
+• avoid code and template duplication;

 • maintain visual consistency across different technologies;